 infirmities, that the power of Christ may rest upon me.
 2nd Corinthians 12:9 NKJV

 It has come to my attention that those who read my post entitled, Herald, and also, What #BillyGraham Meant to Me, and perhaps prior posts, in their emails rather than on my website, may not have realized that several of what appeared to be still photos are actually videos.
-If you click out from the email to read my posts on my actual website, there are arrows on the photos, which indicate that they are videos.
+If you click out from the email to read my posts on my website, there are arrows on the photos which indicate that they are videos.
 Apparently that doesn’t show in emails.
 I am so sorry I didn’t catch this sooner.

-Also, the black box that says, Tattoo It On Your Heart, mid way through Herald, is a podcast, (audio with music and sound effects and me reading my poem, He is Risen).
+Also, the black box that says, Tattoo It On Your Heart, mid way through Herald is a podcast, (audio with music and sound effects and me reading my poem, He is Risen).

-In my Billy Graham post, there was no text with the link in the videos listed under, Resources, so some may have mistook those for still photos as as well.
+In my Billy Graham post, there was no text with the link in the videos listed under Resources, so some may have mistook those for still photos as well.
 I did include a text link for the videos included in my actual Billy Graham story, as I usually do in all my posts, but I did not under Resources.
 Hopefully those who read my post in their emails noticed the links to those videos and all the others in prior posts.

-To avoid issues like this in the future and so you don’t miss out on any announcements, promotions, or updates to posts, or content in the sidebar and other pages on my website, I will be changing the settings for posts received via email.
+To avoid these issues in the future and so you don’t miss out on any announcements, promotions, updates to posts, or content in the sidebar and other pages on my website, I will be changing the settings for posts received via email.
 In the future when you receive my posts by email, they will only include an excerpt of the post with a request that you.
 “Click here to continue reading this post.”
 This will take you out to my site which will give you access to the most updated version of my post and site and to resources on the other pages.
 I plan to add a Q&A and a Resources feature to my site soon.